A novel Cosmic Filament catalogue from SDSS data: Introduction

-In this paper we adopt and extend the technique proposed in \citet{chen2015} (hereafter \YCC{}), which implements the Subspace-Constrained Mean-Shift (SMCS) algorithm to identify the filamentary structure in the distribution of galaxies.
+In the present paper, we adopt and extend the technique proposed by \citet{chen2015} (hereafter \YCC{}), who implement the Subspace-Constrained Mean-Shift (SCMS) algorithm to identify the filamentary structure in the distribution of galaxies.
 This technique is based on a modified gradient ascent method that models filaments as ridges in the galaxy density distribution.
-It has already been successfully applied to SDSS data \citep{chen2016}, providing a filament catalogue which has been used to study the effect of filaments on galaxy properties, such as color and mass \citep{chen2017}, or orientation \citep{chen2019,krolewski2019}.
-The catalogue has also allowed the first detection of Cosmic Microwave Background (CMB) lensing by cosmic filaments \citep{he2018} and it has been applied to study the possible effect of cosmic strings on cosmic filaments \citep{fernandez2020}.
+It has already been successfully applied to SDSS data \citep{chen2016}, providing a filament catalogue which has been used to study the effect of filaments on galaxy properties, such as colour and mass \citep{chen2017}, or orientation \citep{chen2019,krolewski2019}.
+The catalogue also allowed the first detection of cosmic microwave background (CMB) lensing by cosmic filaments \citep{he2018} and has been used to study the possible effect of cosmic strings on cosmic filaments \citep{fernandez2020}.
 Our implementation of the algorithm presents two main differences with respect to \YCC{}.
 In their work, the filament finder is applied on 2D galaxy density maps which are built from the original catalogue assuming a flat-sky approximation.
 Here, we extend the formalism to work on spherical coordinates, as we expect this approach to be less sensitive to projection effects, especially for wide surveys.
 Secondly, we complement the method with a machine learning technique that combines information from different smoothing scales in the density field.
 This procedure has been designed to be robust against the choice of a particular smoothing scale, and allows the algorithm to exploit the information present at lower redshift (with more available galaxies) in order to robustly predict the filaments at higher redshift (with fewer available galaxies).